The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Discussion and Implications

 \section{Discussion and Implications}

 Our study on code perplexity across programming languages, models, and datasets has several implications for software engineering practice and research.
-The effectiveness of LLM-based code assistance seems to vary significantly by programming language.
-Strongly-typed languages like Java, C\#, and CSS consistently show lower perplexity, indicating that developers working with these languages may experience more accurate and reliable code suggestions.
+The confidence of LLM-based code assistance seems to vary significantly by programming language.
+Strongly-typed languages like Java, C\#, and Go consistently show lower perplexity, indicating that developers working with these languages may experience more accurate and reliable code suggestions.
 This aligns with previous research by Husein \etal~\citeyearpar{husein2025llms}, who noted that static type information provides clearer context for code prediction models.

 The perplexity variations across languages have direct implications for development practices.
-Teams using languages with consistently higher perplexity (Perl, R, C++) might benefit from a more cautious approach when adopting LLM-based tools, potentially implementing stricter review processes for machine-generated code.
+Teams using languages with consistently higher perplexity (Shell, C, R, Perl) might benefit from a more cautious approach when adopting LLM-based tools, potentially implementing stricter review processes for machine-generated code.
 Conversely, projects using languages with lower perplexity could benefit from streamlined workflows that leverage LLM suggestions more extensively.

 Perplexity's value as a confidence indicator provides practical applications for code review and quality assurance.
 As demonstrated by Sharma \etal~\citeyearpar{sharma2025assessing}, higher entropy correlates with lower functional correctness in generated code.
 Organizations could implement tiered review processes where high-perplexity code blocks receive additional inspection, potentially reducing error propagation in production systems.
 Such confidence-based approaches could be particularly valuable for critical codebases where reliability is paramount.